 Jeff Bennett, Mark Cohagen, Ciara Gorglione, Alan Johnson, Kathleen Keefe, Mary Schinke, Pamela Southworth, Joan Stracks

 The remaining 18% of the budget comes from this annual fund drive as well as art show commissions.
 Your contributions to this portion of the budget are crucial to the life of the Library.

 About 40% of Roxbury residents are card holders and are able to take advantage of the Library’s collection of over 42,000 items, an online library that includes access Lynda.com and over 10,000 e-books, and access to materials from across the state!

 Visit our website (www.minormemoriallibrary.org) or come in to learn more about what the library has to offer you.
 From museum passes, the latest books and movies, to programs for children and adults, there is something for everyone.
-Last year we hosted over 200 programs and had over 15,000 visitors walk through our doors.
+Last year we hosted over 200 programs and had almost 18,000 visitors walk through our doors.
 If you haven’t visited the library in a while, stop in and see what’s new!